Daniel2218/hackboard/README.md

-# myHackathon
+# Frontend

-A application to service all hackathons
+This branch contains all the frontend for the application